misiVoroslakos/misiVoroslakos.github.io/content/authors/misiV/_index.md

     url: https://buzsakilab.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include translational neuroscience, non-invasive brain stimulation and XXX.
+bio: My research interests include translational neuroscience, non-invasive brain stimulation and neuroscience tool development.

 # Interests to show in About widget
 interests:
+  - Translational neuroscience
-  - XXX
+  - Teaching
-  - YYY
+  - Tool development

 # Education to show in About widget
 education: